coding-wisely/vue-tailwind-datepicker/README.md

 ### Props

   Test all props on [Code Pen](https://codepen.io/thcoder/pen/JjozmeE?editors=1111).

+  **IMPORTANT**

+  Props shall be called with hypens.

+  __Example:__ `<vue-tailwind-datepicker picker-wrapper-classess="flex w-full" />`

+  **REMEMBER**

+  If you ad props classes, dont forget that defaults on particular props classes will not be applied at all, default will be ignored, and only your, props class will be applied.
+  Means, `<vue-tailwind-datepicker input-field-classess="w-full" />` will be applied on input field, and default classes on input field will be ignored.

   | Property | Type | Default value | Description |
   | -------- | ---- | ------------- | ----------- |